petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-charging.md

 + Connect the Docker to a Power Source:

-	Use the **USB-C** charging cable provided in the product packaging to connect the Docker to a power adapter or USB port on a computer.
+	Use the **USB-C** charging cable provided in the product packaging to connect the Docker to a computer's USB port or power adapter

 + Charging Indicator Light:

-	The Docker is equipped with an [LED indicator light](/docs/devices/light-sound/light-color) that displays the charging status.
+	The Docker has an [Led indicator light](/docs/devices/light-sound/light-color) that displays the charging status.
 An **orange** light indicates that the Docker is charging, while a **green** light indicates that the Docker's battery is **fully** charged.

 Charging Status Indicator Colors: